dipscope/TypeManager.TS/README.md

 user instanceof User; // True.
 ```

-Calling serialize creates a plain object and deserialize creates an instance of `User` class.
-During deserialize you can provide any object.
-It's not nesassary that object was produced by `TypeManager`.
-If object is an `Array` you will get array of types in return.
-Objects are parsed based on general type configuration defined by developer.
+Calling `serialize()` creates a plain object, while deserialize creates an instance of the `User` class.
+During the deserialization process, you can provide any object.
+It's not necessary that the object was produced by `TypeManager`.
+If the object is an `Array`, you will get array of types in return.
+Objects are parsed based on general type configuration defined by the developer.
 It is also possible to stringify and parse JSON.

 ```typescript
 import { TypeManager } from '@dipscope/type-manager';